prashantgupta24/firewalld-rest/README.md

 `Note`: Once you are allowed through by the firewall, you still need to have the key to login to the server.

-It is proactive - It doesn't allow anyone to try and login to the server in the first place.
+> It is proactive - You proactively talk to the REST interface and alter the firewall rules to allow your IP to try and login.

 **TL;DR**